peteral/nodered_swarm/README.md

 * Second NodeRed flow subscribes to the MQTT topic and pushes measurements to InfluxDB
 * Grafana dashboard shows the measurement history

+# Conclusion

+Docker swarm is nice easy-to use orchestration system.
+It has a clever overlay network mechanism.
+The service discovery is simple - service name == hostname.
+Load-balancing is built-in.
+Distribution of services amongst nodes can be controlled via labels.

+The biggest drawback is no solution for distributed volumes and therefore failover of statefull services.
+Configuration data might be embedded into the docker image or mounted via NFS.
+However implementing databases this way will become a bit problematic.

+Following approach might work:
+* dedicated **datacenter** nodes possess shared storage
+  * either via fail-over (Pacemaker, GFS, DRBD)
+  * or distributed file system like Ceph, MooseFS

 # how to run

 Start: